 Will Community Coordinators be able choose residents of the TAPSI space?

 - Each Community Coordinator for a TAPSI space can pull in one student to live in that space.
-Other residents will be chosen by a committee of students, faculty, and staff that does not include the Community Coordinator.
+Other residents will be chosen by a committee of students, faculty, and staff in addition to the Community Coordinator for that space.